groff_out(5) — Linux manual page

 #anything⟨line-break⟩

-arbitrary syntactical space; every command can be
+preceded by arbitrary syntactical space, and every command

-terminated by a comment.
+can be terminated by a comment.

 Simple commands